List of Kelly Clarkson concert tours

-The following is a comprehensive list of American pop recording artist Kelly Clarkson's concert tours.
+The following is a comprehensive list of American pop singer Kelly Clarkson's concert tours.
 Clarkson has embarked on eight headlining concerts tours, and five co-headlining concerts tours since 2002.
 Her first tour was the American Idols Live!
 Tour 2002 following the first season of American Idol.
 The Meaning of Life Tour was her eighth and most recent headlining tour (fourteenth overall).
-Apart from her headlining tours, Clarkson has also been on two promotional tours.
+Apart from her headlining tours, Clarkson has also been on two promotional tours, and headlined two Las Vegas residencies.

 American Idols Live!
 Tour (2002)

 Independent Tour (2004)

 The Independent Tour was a co-headlining tour by Clarkson and American recording artist Clay Aiken.
 The tour supported their debut studio albums: Thankful (2003) and Measure of a Man (2003).
 The tour only reached the United States during the winter and spring of 2004.
 Clarkson and Aiken performed individual shows before joining in a duet for Clarkson's encore.
 Many critics described the tour as the PG version of the Justified/Stripped Tour in 2003.
 The tour placed 58th in Pollstar's annual "Top 100 Tours", earning over ten million dollars with 31 shows.